Lovable (company)

 Lovable is a Swedish vibe coding platform and company.
-Founded in 2023, Lovable provides software that allows users to enter prompts to automate software development.
+Founded in Stockholm in 2023, it provides software that allows users to enter prompts to automate software development.

 History

-In 2023, Anton Osika developed "GPT Engineer" an open-source software that used large language models to code software applications.
-With Fabian Hedin, the pair then developed "GPT Engineer App" a commercialized version of GPT Engineer.
-In December 2024, Osika and Hedin renamed the app Lovable.
+In 2023, Anton Osika developed GPT Engineer, open-source software that used large language models to code software applications.
+Osika and Fabian Hedin then developed GPT Engineer App, a commercialized version of GPT Engineer.
+In December 2024, Osika and Hedin renamed the app "Lovable" before launching open access.